top of page

 Through the generous support of the Ray Foundation, EAA provides up to $12,000 to deserving youths to help cover their flight training expenses, totaling $1,800,000 in annual scholarship funding.

-In 2025, EAA Chapter 640 is sponsoring TWO scholars by covering half of each scholarship in house.
+In 2026, EAA Chapter 640 is once again sponsoring TWO local scholars by covering half of each scholarship in house.

 Will you be our next Ray Aviation Scholar?